Jonathan Quick: New York Rangers (2023–2026)

 Having concluded his contract with the Golden Knights, Quick signed as a free agent to a one-year, $925,000 contract with the New York Rangers for the 2023–24 season on July 1, 2023.
 Quick admitted that until the Kings traded him away, he thought he "was going to be retiring a King".
-Having lost the opportunity to spend his entire career with the Los Angeles Kings, and finding out that he enjoyed his backup role while with Vegas, he decided to take the opportunity to sign with the Rangers, the team he had grown up watching as a child in Connecticut and gone on to defeat in the 2014 Stanley Cup Finals, to serve as the backup to New York's starter, Igor Shesterkin.
+Having lost the opportunity to spend his entire career with the Los Angeles Kings, and finding out that he enjoyed his backup role while with Vegas, he decided to take the opportunity to sign with the Rangers, the team he had grown up watching as a child in Connecticut and gone on to defeat in the 2014 Stanley Cup Final, to serve as the backup to New York's starter, Igor Shesterkin.

 Quick started his first game with the Rangers on October 21, a 4–1 win over the Seattle Kraken.
-On November 22, Quick recorded his 60th NHL career shutout in a 1–0 win over the Pittsburgh Penguins.
+On November 22, Quick recorded his 60th NHL shutout in a 1–0 win over the Pittsburgh Penguins.
 On March 3, 2024, he was signed to a one-year contract extension by the Rangers.
-On March 30, during a game against the Arizona Coyotes, Quick earned his 392nd career win and became the all-time leader in wins among American-born goaltenders.
-He would later win his 400th career NHL game against his former team, the Golden Knights on February 2, 2025.
+On March 30, during a game against the Arizona Coyotes, Quick earned his 392nd NHL win and became the all-time leader in wins among American-born goaltenders.
+He would later win his 400th NHL game against his former team, the Golden Knights on February 2, 2025.

+On March 10, 2026, Quick recorded the 65th shutout of his NHL career in a 4–0 win against the Calgary Flames, and passed Lundqvist for 17th in all-time list.
+On April 13, Quick announced that he would retire at the end of the regular season, with his start against the Florida Panthers on that same day being the last one of his career.
+In his last game, Quick made 14 saves in New York's 3–2 loss.

 International play

-On January 1, 2010, Quick was named to the United States national team for the 2010 Winter Olympics in Vancouver as the team's third goaltender.
-He received a silver medal after the U.S. lost to Canada 3–2 in the gold medal game.
+On January 1, 2010, Quick was named to the United States senior team for the 2010 Winter Olympics as the team's third goaltender.
+He received a silver medal after the United States lost to Canada 3–2 in the gold medal game.

-After his selection to United States national team for the 2014 Winter Olympics in Sochi, head coach Dan Bylsma named Quick the team's starting goaltender over teammates Ryan Miller and Jimmy Howard.
-He would go on to start five out of the U.S.'s six games (Miller would start the other).
-The United States team did not medal.
-Quick finished the tournament with a 3–2 record, a 2.17 GAA and a .923 save percentage.
+After his selection to United States team for the 2014 Winter Olympics, head coach Dan Bylsma named Quick the team's starting goaltender over teammates Ryan Miller and Jimmy Howard.
+He would go on to start in five out of six team's games (Miller would start the other).
+The United States did not medal, while Quick finished the tournament with a 3–2 record, a 2.17 GAA and a .923 save percentage.